 However, I’m also inclined to believe that all the negative feedback online is starting to affect liquidation.com.

-Liquidation.com is without doubt an established business, but that doesn’t always count for much online.
+Liquidation.com is, without a doubt, an established business, but that doesn’t always count for much online.

 If you are considering using Liquidation.com, my advice is to proceed with caution for the reasons stated above.